 The Division of Fish and Wildlife is preparing for a large-scale restoration project at the Paulinskill River WMA, located in Hampton and Andover Townships, Sussex County.
 The project falls within the Hyper Humus section of the WMA, formerly a peat and humus mining operation belonging to Scotts-Hyponex.

-Ducks Unlimited is funding the effort to control invasive Phragmites and water chestnut within the Hyper Humus ponds.
-Water chestnut forms dense floating mats and outcompetes native plant communities.
+Ducks Unlimited is funding the effort to control invasive Phragmites and water chestnut (Trapa natans) within the Hyper Humus ponds.
+Water chestnut is an aquatic plant that forms dense floating mats which outcompete native plant communities.
 Its decay can deplete oxygen levels, leading to fish kills.

 Habitat Management Projects Page